ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

 ## Overview

-The Capstone Proposal is a short, roughly 5-page document, designed to establish the scope of your capstone project.
-In the Proposal, you clearly state your Central Hypothesis and Specific Aims.
-You then detail the project approach and the steps that you will take to ensure scientific rigor in your project.
+The Capstone Proposal is a short, roughly 5-page document in which you outline the Background and Rationale of the project, clearly state your Central Hypothesis and Specific Aims, and layout the Scientific Approach you will take to answer your hypothesis.

- This will help you and your mentor review your experimental design and ensure that your experiments have scientific rigor.
-This will also help you define the scope and expectations of your project with your committee.
+To write the proposal, you need to understand the current state of affairs in your chosen field of study by reading the relevant literature.
+You then need to identify a problem to solve, which forms the basis of your rationale, or the reason why you are doing your project in the first place.
+Understanding the background and rationale helps you and your mentor develop a suitable hypothesis, which forms the basis for your experimental design, and helps you define the scope and expectations of your project.
+You will also detail the steps to ensure that your experiments have scientific rigor and that your scientific approach is systematic.

 ### ONLINE Resources